 I’ve been looking at the Ocean Park series of paintings and prints by Richard Diebenkorn (via this book.)
 There is something about them that keeps drawing me back.
 They are deceptively simple with subdued colours, apparently just variations on geometric subdivisions of a rectangle.
-This makes them seem akin to Mondrian, but they have much more depth to them.
-They clearly owe much to Klee, but also to de Kooning, at least in terms of colour values.
-In the end though they are themselves and stand on their own merits.
+This makes them seem akin to Mondrian, but for me, they have much more depth.
+They also owe much to Klee, and perhaps also to de Kooning, at least in terms of colour values.
+In the end, though, they are themselves and stand on their own merits.

 I think this is part of their appeal to me.
 I’ve always been intrigued by the idea of palimpsest, even before I became an artist.
 Both the urban and rural landscapes of Britain can be viewed as archaeological palimpsests.
 Take the time to look around any British town or city, and you will find signs of previous activities.
 The street pattern in many Northern industrial towns can often be mapped against ancient field boundaries.
 Alignments going back into pre-history may still be seen.